Kha/lakeprof/README.md

 ![example trace](doc/chrome.png)

 This trace shows the actual start and end times of each build step, though the assignment to threads is simulated using the same scheduling algorithm as described above.
-Gaps in the trace, especially at the beginning, show Nix being busy with other stuff than strictly building.

----

-*...jack of all trades, professor of nix*